In a nutshell

 Electronic invoicing is more than just paperless invoicing.
 It introduces features that make your processes much more efficient:

-- Automatic invoice numbering: no more duplicates or oversights.
+- Automatic invoice numbering no more duplicates or omissions.

-A concrete example: a marketing services company uses a digital invoicing tool to send invoices and receive alerts in the event of late payment.
+A concrete example: a company of marketing services uses a digital invoicing tool to send invoices and receive alerts in the event of late payment.
 The result: better control of cash flow and precious time savings.

 Best practices for compliant billing